 This applies to some pressure gauge that has an adjustable screw integrated on the needle itself.
 Once the cover is removed, use a screwdriver and carefully turn the screw to position the needle.
 See the figure above or watch the video below.

-Based on the photo above, I have shown you the location of the screw and the position for the screwdriver, but during rotating of the screw, you need to hold the needle to rotate the screw and perform the adjustment.
+Based on the photo above, I have shown you the location of the screw and the position of the screwdriver, but during the rotation of the screw, you need to hold the needle to rotate the screw and perform the adjustment.

 After performing the adjustments, do not forget to verify the pressure gauge.